42 Laws You Should Know (Part 2)

 Highlights from the first list include:

-Brooks’s Law which explains why adding more people to a project typically slows it down rather than speeds it up.
+1. Brooks’s Law explains why adding more people to a project typically slows it down rather than speeds it up.

-The Law of Unintended Consequences which explains how applying simple solutions to complex problems often worsens the situation worse.
+2. The Law of Unintended Consequences explains how applying simple solutions to complex problems often worsens the situation.

-Parkinson’s Law which explains why work always expands to fill the time available.
-In other words, you will always leave it to the last minute to get something done.
+3. Parkinson’s Law, which explains why work constantly expands to fill the time available.
+In other words, you will always leave it to the last minute to complete something.

-Finally, you have terms to explain patterns of behaviour you’ve observed countless times.
+Finally, you have terms to explain patterns of behaviour you’ve seen countless times.

-And, if you’ve read this far, you’re presumably interested in learning more.
+And, if you’ve read this far, you’re likely interested in learning more.

-Good news - we’re back with another seven laws worth knowing, covering topics including procrastination, data, subject-matter experts, and the best way to ask questions on the internet.
+Good news - we’re bringing another seven laws worth knowing, covering topics such as procrastination, data, subject-matter experts, and the best way to ask questions online.

 Read on to learn more.